Materials & Recycling

 All glass bottles and jars can be recycled.
 Glass containers should be emptied and rinsed or wiped clean of food residue, with the lid placed back on the jar.
 Paper labels can remain on containers.

-Please note that other types of household glass such as candle jars, vases, drinking glasses, or picture frame glass can not be recycled in our program.
+Please note that other types of household glass such as candle jars, vases, drinking glasses, or picture frame glass cannot be recycled in our program.

 Food & Beverage Cans